Level Ground Initiative

 Young Level Ground camper paddleboards at Camp Bishopswood

-During Level Ground’s inaugural summer in 2018, organizers facilitated a camp experience, completely free of charge, for 23 youngsters.
-That number increased to 62 campers in the summer of 2019, took a dip during covid and is now projected to send more kids to camp this year than we ever have before.
-Our community partners contribute extensive time and expertise in helping to identify and work with children and their families to make the camp experience possible.
+During Level Ground’s inaugural summer in 2018, organizers facilitated a camp experience, completely free of charge, for 23 immigrant and refugee children in Maine.
+That number increased to 62 campers in the summer of 2019.
+Level Ground campers were identified and recruited by three community partners with whom the committee collaborated.
+King Middle School, Portland Community Squash, and Prosperity Maine each contributed extensive time and expertise in helping to identify and work with children and their families to make the camp experience possible.

 • Provide a full scholarship for camper/campers.
 This includes supplies, equipment, uniforms, trips, travel, medical, etc. We want to make sure the Level Ground Campers have resources for a successful camp experience.